-Wear OSHA approved clothing and eye protection when working on anything that could expose the body or eyes to potential could expose the body or eyes to potential injury.
+Wear OSHA approved clothing and eye protection when working on anything that could expose the body or eyes to potential injury.
 In particular, use care when working with or around batteries, compressed air or solvents.

 Always turn the key switch to 'OFF' and remove the key before disconnecting a live circuit.